MicrosoftDocs/sdk-api/sdk-api-src/content/winfax/ns-winfax-_fax_log_categoryw.md

 The fax server logs all events.

+##### - Level.FAXLOG_LEVEL_MED

+The fax server logs most events.
+(This level does not include some informational and warning events.)

+##### - Level.FAXLOG_LEVEL_MIN

+The fax server logs only the most severe failure events.

+##### - Level.FAXLOG_LEVEL_NONE

+The fax server does not log events.

 ## -remarks

-The fax client application passes the <b>FAX_LOG_CATEGORY</b> structure in a call to the <a href="https://msdn.microsoft.com/en-us/library/ms691374(v=VS.85).aspx">FaxSetLoggingCategories</a> function to modify the current logging categories for the fax server of interest.
-If the application calls the <a href="https://msdn.microsoft.com/en-us/library/ms691956(v=VS.85).aspx">FaxGetLoggingCategories</a> function, it returns the current settings in a <b>FAX_LOG_CATEGORY</b> structure.
-For more information, see <a href="https://msdn.microsoft.com/en-us/library/ms690748(v=VS.85).aspx">Managing Logging Categories</a>.
+The fax client application passes the <b>FAX_LOG_CATEGORY</b> structure in a call to the <a href="https://msdn.microsoft.com/4faddf91-a689-4247-86af-8d6dbc1b6af3">FaxSetLoggingCategories</a> function to modify the current logging categories for the fax server of interest.
+If the application calls the <a href="https://msdn.microsoft.com/bcd650b3-92f3-4b3b-b4c2-c3418f914711">FaxGetLoggingCategories</a> function, it returns the current settings in a <b>FAX_LOG_CATEGORY</b> structure.
+For more information, see <a href="https://msdn.microsoft.com/958fecf7-a787-4f86-bc67-53f7564ec43a">Managing Logging Categories</a>.